Oneflow-Inc/oneflow-documentation/en/docs/basics/01_quickstart.md

 OneFlow has two primitives to work with data, which are Dataset and Dataloader.

-The [oneflow.utils.vision.datasets](https://oneflow.readthedocs.io/en/master/utils.html#module-oneflow.utils.vision.datasets) module contains a number of real data sets (such as MNIST, CIFAR 10, FashionMNIST) .
+The [oneflow.utils.vision.datasets](https://oneflow.readthedocs.io/en/master/utils.html#module-oneflow.utils.vision.datasets) module contains a number of real data sets (such as MNIST, CIFAR 10, FashionMNIST).

-We can use `oneflow.utils.vision.datasets.MNIST` to get the training set and test set data of MNIST
+We can use `oneflow.utils.vision.datasets.MNIST` to get the training set and test set data of MNIST.

 ```python
 mnist_train = flow.utils.vision.datasets.MNIST(